docQodly/docs/docs/cloud/getStarted.md

 ---
 id: getStarted
-title: Home
+title: Qodly Console
 ---

-The Qodly Dashboard is the portal from which you can [manage](application-management.md) all your Qodly applications and [create](creating-apps.md) new Qodly applications.
+The Qodly Console is the portal from which you can [manage](application-management.md) all your Qodly applications and [create](creating-apps.md) new Qodly applications.
 It also displays your pending invitations.

-After [logging in to your Qodly account](../concepts/quickstart.md), the Dashboard presents an organized display of your Qodly applications on a single page.
+After [logging in to your Qodly account](../concepts/quickstart.md), the Qodly Console home page presents an organized display of your Qodly applications on a single page.

 <img src={require('./img/invitations.png').default} style={{borderRadius: '6px', borderColor: '#1D1B49', borderStyle: 'solid'}} />